5-Alpha-Reductase Inhibitors

 Written by Megan Boucher

-5α-reductase inhibitors (finasteride and dutasteride) are used to treat benign prostatic hyperplasia (BPH), a common condition that can lead to urinary retention (inability to voluntarily urinate).
+5α-reductase inhibitors, such as finasteride and dutasteride, are used to treat benign prostatic hyperplasia (BPH), a common condition that can lead to urinary retention (inability to voluntarily urinate).
 These drugs reduce prostate size, the risk of acute urinary retention and need for surgical intervention in men with BPH.

 5α-reductase inhibitors are used to treat chronic urinary retention as the onset of action is slow; treatment for at least six months may be necessary to assess whether a beneficial response has been achieved.
 Thereafter, treatment should be continued long term.

-Combination Therapy: Dutasteride is available as a combination product with tamsulosin.
-Tamsulosin is an alpha1-adrenoceptor blocker which is another option to treat urinary retention.
+Dutasteride is available as a combination product with tamsulosin; an alpha1-adrenoceptor blocker, which is another option to treat urinary retention.

 The following article will describe the mechanism of action, cautions and contraindications, side effects and clinically significant interactions for 5α-reductase inhibitors.

 In BPH, enlargement of the prostate gland is dependent upon the conversion of testosterone to more potent androgen dihydrotestosterone (DHT) within the prostate.
-DHT is a male sex hormone that can cause the prostate to grow.
+DHT is a potent male sex hormone that can cause the prostate to grow, which has greater affinity than testosterone for androgen receptors.

 5α-reductase inhibitors block the enzyme 5α-reductase, preventing this conversion and leading to a reduction in prostate volume over time.